AthenaisGautier/athenaisgautier.github.io/_pages/about.md

 Welcome!

+I am currently working as a Research Engineer at ONERA, the French Aerospace Lab, where I focus on uncertainty quantification and multidisciplinary optimization for aerospace vehicle design.

-I am working as a postdoctoral Research Fellow at the [COSMO Laboratory](https://cosmo.mcgill.ca/), at McGill university, Montréal (Canada), where I work in Prof. Roussos Dimitrakopoulos' research group, with a focus on uncertainty quantification, non parametric statics and stochastic simulations for spatial data.
+Previously, I was a postdoctoral Research Fellow at the [COSMO Laboratory](https://cosmo.mcgill.ca/), at McGill university, Montréal (Canada), where I work in Prof. Roussos Dimitrakopoulos' research group.
+My work there centered on stochastic modeling and uncertainty quantification for spatial data.

 Prior to that, I defended my thesis on May 19th 2023.
 During my doctoral studies, which commenced in November 2018, I had the privilege of being a part of the IMSV, University of Bern (Switzerland).
 Under the supervision of Professor David Ginsbourger, my research focused on "Uncertainty quantification and efficient design of experiments for data- and simulation-driven inverse problem solving".

-This gave me the amazing opportunity to be in the organisation committee of [LIKE23: Lifting Inference with Kernel Embeddings](https://like23-bern.github.io/) and [LIKE22](https://like22-bern.github.io/).
-Keep an eye open for future editions!

 My research interests span across several areas, including Gaussian processes and uncertainty quantification, non-parametric Bayesian approaches, stochastic optimization, and stochastic inverse problems.
 I also have a strong interest in kernel methods that extend beyond Gaussianity assumptions.